 Dr Atle Hahn is a mathematician with a PhD in Applied Mathematics

 from the University of Bonn (2001, Department for Probability Theory

 and Statistics).
 From 2007-2017 he worked as a Researcher in Pure and Applied Mathematics and as a Lecturer at the University of Lisbon.

 His fields of specialization are Mathematical Physics, Stochastic Analysis,

-Statistical Learning Theory, and Deep Learning (in particular, Unsupervised Deep Learning).
+Statistical Learning Theory, and Deep Learning (in particular, Deep Reinforcement Learning).

 He received scholarships from the "Studienstiftung des deutschen Volkes"

 and the "Alexander von Humboldt-Gesellschaft", and was an invited speaker

 at research institutions in Berkeley, Tokyo, Kyoto, Nagoya, Beijing